newtfire/newTutorials/yuyingFunction/xslFunction.md

 * ```<xsl:sequence>``` is to define:
   * what the function executes.

+NOTICE: Sometimes, `<xsl:param>` and `<xsl:sequence>` can be eliminated if not necessary.
+There is the example at the end of the tutorial.

 ##### Why ```<xsl:sequence>```?

 Both ```<xsl:value-of>``` and ```<xsl:sequence>``` can return the result of function.
 However, ```<xsl:value-of>``` only can return a string, while ```<xsl:sequence>``` can return a value with any specific data type we expecting.